Aswin-Kumaran-Mahesh/cold-email-gen/README.md

 # ❄️ Cold Email Generator

-Generate personalized cold emails for recruiters, hiring managers, and networking outreach using an LLM, with a simple Python app that calls the Groq HTTP API.
+LLM powered tool that generates personalized cold emails for recruiters, hiring managers, or networking outreach based on a few simple inputs.

 ---

-## 💡 What it does
+## 🚀 What it does

-This app helps you quickly create targeted cold emails by taking a few inputs and sending them to an LLM:
+Given:
+- Your target (recruiter / hiring manager / founder)

-- Your role or goal (internship, full time, networking, collab, etc.)
+- The role or context (internship, full time, collab, etc.)
+- Your skills / projects
+- Desired tone

+the app calls an LLM through the Groq HTTP API and returns a ready to edit cold email that is:

-- Company or person you are emailing
+- Personalized to the company or person
-- Your relevant skills or experience
+- Focused on your relevant skills
-- Tone and style you want

-The app then returns a cleaned, structured email that you can copy, tweak, and send.
+- Structured with a clear call to action

 ---